kapouer/matchdom/README.md

 - iso: full iso output
 - time: localized time
 - date: localized date
+- weekday: day of the week between 1 (monday) and 7 (sunday)
+- days: number of days since Jan 1
+- weeks: iso week number

 Milliseconds are removed from all these formats.